Apologetic Methodology

-Reading Time: 7 minutes
+Reading Time: 6 minutes

 How faithful are we to 1 Pet.
 3:15 in doing our apologetics?
 Well that would depend on our “apologetic methodology”.
 I have argued that apologetics is about answering for the faith and hope that we have in Jesus Christ of Nazareth, here.

-The Nicene Creed establishes this nicely:
+The Nicene Creed demonstrates this principle:

 I believe in one GodDeuteronomy 6:4 Exodus 20.2-3, Mark 12.29-31